 Field visit was conducted after the feasibility study (FS) and Detailed Design (DD) have been completed with scope and corridors of impacts are determined.
-During the site visit, consultation was conducted with the targeted village that potentially affected by this subproject with sub-project detailed design and information disseminated.
+During the site visit, consultation was conducted with the targeted village that potentially affected by this sub-project with sub-project detailed design and information disseminated.
 The reassessment of the sub-project activities is shown that the sub-project location is not located near the protected areas or its sensitive habitats or buffer zone.
 The sub-project does not have impacts on any cultural resources (both physical and intangible) and to result in restrictions access to land and forest resources.
 According to the discussion with villagers, subproject locations are minor potential to have a risk of floods and droughts.
 Therefore, rehabilitation of the irrigation schemes will bring benefit to farmers not only rice cultivation but also vegetables and other cash crops.

 However, Potential environmental impacts related to replace electrical pump motor and spare part are minor and they can be mitigated by providing the environmental code of practice (ECOP) such as health safety of technicians and workers during installation of pump, motor and electrical control box and pontoon and roofing.
-Farmers will be temporarily disturbed and has insufficient water to supply for vegetable production due to the installation of new pump unit. .
-This installation and replacement work will limit a number of workers of 5-8 people with the duration of less than two weeks.
-Therefore, worker camp and facilities are not required.
+Farmers will be temporarily disturbed and has insufficient water to supply for vegetable production due to the installation of new pump unit.
+Installation and replacement pump unit with a number of workers of 5-8 people may not require a worker camp and its facilities.
+The installation and replacement work will spend approximately two to three weeks.